-As noted, Wingate had a profound influence on Dayan and paved the way for organizing units specially trained for guerrilla and counterinsurgency warfare.
-Wingate also influenced Dayan when it came to acts of retaliation.
+As noted, Wingate profoundly influenced Dayan, paving the way for organizing units specially trained for guerrilla and counterinsurgency warfare.
+Wingate also influenced Dayan regarding retaliatory acts.
 Even then, it was clear that it would not always be possible to prevent the next Arab attack.
 This was true of the dreadful massacre in Tiberias on October 2, 1938.
 While Wingate and his men were concentrated elsewhere because of misleading information, the Arabs managed to attack and kill 19 Jews in the city, 11 of them children.
-In response, Wingate carried out retaliatory operations in the Arab villages of Dabouriya, Lubiya, and Hittin.
-Dayan, too, initiated several retaliations: in one, he and his fellow fighters dressed as British soldiers, entered the heart of the village, and detonated a bomb in the Mukhtar’s (village leader) house.
-Later on, Dayan would initiate actions on his own without getting the prior approval from his Haganah superiors. .
+In response, Wingate carried out retaliatory operations in neighboring Arab villages.
+Dayan, too, initiated several retaliations: in one, he and his fellow fighters dressed as British soldiers, entered the heart of a village and detonated a bomb in the Mukhtar’s (village leader) house.
+Dayan would later initiate actions on his own without getting the prior approval from his Haganah superiors.
 In later years, Dayan would show understanding of subordinates who took local initiative and did not always ask for their commanders’ authorization.

+In Palestine, Orde also initiated the Haganah’s Special Night Squads, earning him the nickname “The Friend.”
+Wingate spent only about two and a half years in Palestine, leaving in May 1939, but he left a strong imprint on the Jewish settlement in general and the Haganah in particular.
+As a military man, he was original, daring, and visionary.
+His methods of action and way of thinking about military matters served as an important foundation for constructing a Hebrew defense force, which would become the Israel Defense Force about a decade later.
+His military approach included collecting accurate intelligence before an operation, seizing the initiative, going on the offense, exploiting the advantage of night, using small, selected units, and shifting the fighting as rapidly as possible to enemy ground.
+These rules became fundamental components of the IDF’s early doctrine of warfare.
+This approach was radically different from the preceding approach of passive defense of the settlements.
+To this day, the IDF considers him one of the people who had the most influential on its doctrine and philosophy.

 In British Prison

 The period between October 1939 and June 1941 was crucial in shaping Dayan’s personality and worldview.
-During this time he was imprisoned for illegal possession of arms, for which he was sentenced to a 10-year term.
+During this time, he was imprisoned for illegal possession of arms and sentenced to a 10-year term.
 While in prison, Dayan and his fellow Haganah members experienced a dramatic role reversal: during the riots, he had been a member of a legal force that fought the Arab subversion.
 Now overnight, he and his comrades had themselves become a subversive force.
 The hunter had become the hunted.
-Thus, Dayan experienced the sense of persecution and the need to try to hide that had until then been the enemy’s: the Arabs on the one hand, as well as the members of the splinter groups – Etzel and Lehi – on the other.
+Dayan now experienced the same sense of persecution and need to hide that until then had been the enemy’s: the Arabs along with members of the splinter groups – Etzel and Lehi.

-The background to all this was the outbreak of World War II in 1939 Although it was playing out far from Mandatory Palestine, it made its mark there too.
-The British, who controlled the region, had to focus on the tremendous challenge of winning the war.
-On May 19, 1939, the British issued the White Paper, limiting Jewish immigration to Palestine and forbidding Jews from buying land from Arabs in many parts of the region.
+The background to all this was the outbreak of World War II in 1939.
+Although fought far from Mandatory Palestine, the war made its mark there too.
+The British had to focus on the tremendous challenge of winning the war and on May 19, 1939, they issued the White Paper, limiting Jewish immigration to Palestine and forbidding Jews from buying land from Arabs in many parts of the region.
 Enmity and suspicion replaced cooperation between the Haganah and the British security forces, as the British began arresting Haganah members for illegal arms possession.